jefdaj/electionguard-cardano/milestone2/pubsub/README.md

 ## offchain code

 - all apps run in docker containers
-- each role managed by docker compose
+- containers are managed by one docker/arion-compose per role
 - each participant should have network access to a cardano-node-ogmios instance
 - publisher needs an address with tADA from the faucet
 - publisher runs: